insideout/ai/_posts/_archive/2020-01-30-azures-new-hardware-security-feature-takes-cues-from-the-xbox.md

 ---
 category: news
 title: "Azure’s New Hardware Security Feature Takes Cues from the Xbox"
-excerpt: "Machine learning unlocks a universe of new possibilities – in medical research ...
+excerpt: "Machine learning unlocks a universe of new possibilities – in medical ...
 In November, Microsoft announced it was bringing confidential computing to Kubernetes clusters in Azure.
-Related: Microsoft Security Splash: What It Means for the Tech Giant Its open-source Open Enclave SDK lets you create trusted execution environments ..."
+Related: Microsoft Security Splash: What It Means for the Tech Giant ..."
 publishedDateTime: 2020-01-30T18:24:00Z
 webUrl: "https://www.datacenterknowledge.com/microsoft/azure-s-new-hardware-security-feature-takes-cues-xbox"
 type: article